How to Be an eBay Trading Assistant

 eBay Trading Assistants help people sell their items on eBay. eBay Trading Assistants who operate a home business typically go out to client's homes or businesses to photograph and pick up items and then sell them on eBay on consignment, with the Trading Assistant handling all of the details of the sale and collecting a commission once the item is sold.

 The commissions that eBay Trading Assistants charge vary widely, from as little as 5 percent to 50 percent.
 A home-based eBay Trading Assistant offers convenience to customers, many of whom can't be bothered with selling the items themselves on eBay.

 The Pros of Being a Trading Assistant

-- Requires little upfront investment — the clients supply the inventory.
+- Little upfront investment — the clients supply the inventory.
 So there's minimal financial risk.

 The Cons of Being a Trading Assistant